 As in most situations where a woman is unhappy with her sex life, an approach that deals with both physical and psychological factors will be the most successful.

 The Sexual Desire Inventory is a questionnaire that asks about your level of sexual desire in cognitive terms, as opposed to previous measures that used predominantly behavioral methods.
 By desire, we mean interest in or wish for sexual activity.
 Originally published by I. P. Spector, M. P. Carey and L. Steinberg, the Sexual Desire Inventory is a brief 13-item scale with a possible score range from 0 to 101.
-Your score may indicate you’re suffering from low desire, a condition that may be helped by contacting a practitioner who specializes in the medical diagnosis and treatment of female sexual dysfunction.
+Your score may indicate you’re suffering from low libido, a condition that may be helped by contacting a practitioner who specializes in the medical diagnosis and treatment of female sexual dysfunction.